Time running out for missing Indonesian submarine as U.S. joins search

 The diesel-electric powered submarine could withstand a depth of up to 500 metres (1,640 ft) but anything more could be fatal, Navy spokesman Julius Widjojono said.
 The Bali Sea can reach depths of more than 1,500 metres.

-One of the people on board the boat was the commander of the Indonesian submarine fleet, Harry Setiawan.
+One of the people on board was the commander of the Indonesian submarine fleet, Harry Setiawan.

 An Indonesian defence expert said the crew could still be found alive.